NuGet/NuGetDocs/NuGet.Docs/ndocs/Schema/project.json.md

     This page talks about project.json in the context of UWP.
 For .NET Core take a look <a href="https://docs.microsoft.com/en-us/dotnet/articles/core/tools/project-json">.NET Core Tools - project.json</a>
 </div>

 Project.json is the file replacing packages.config as the file specifying the packages used by the project.
-For more information on the changes to package management this change entaisl, see the topic [here](project.json).
+For more information on the changes to package management this change entails, see the topic [here](project.json).
 This document provides a deeper dive into the content and shape of the file, as well as details on some advanced features not available directly through the UI.

 <div class="block-callout-info">
     <strong>The Future of project.json:</strong><br>